 In this case, Aristotle investigates the puzzle (aporia) of how many sources or elements there are—the same question as how many beings there are—by analyzing change.
-He begins by working up the debate among his predecessors.3 But when he starts over, he introduces his own answer like this: “This is how I tackle it [the aporia] myself.
+He begins by working up the debate between his predecessors.3 But he introduces his own answer by saying: “This is how I tackle it [the aporia] myself.
 I shall be dealing first with coming to be in general” (Phys.
 I.7 189b30–31).4 Aristotle sets out to answer the question of how many being is by examining coming-to-be (genesis).
-This, I argue, is not a mistake.5 The reason why the study of change can show us the number of being is that change reveals sources (archai), causes (aitia), and elements (stoicheia) that are responsible for the being of changing beings.6
+This, I argue, is not a mistake.5 Since all change can be described as the coming-to-be of a property (e.g. this wood gains the property of being a table), the structure of genesis obtains for all change.
+The reason why the study of change can show us the number of being is that change reveals sources (archai), causes (aitia), and elements (stoicheia) that are responsible for the being of changing beings.6

-Aristotle’s conclusion from this analysis is complex: In a way, being consists of the form, its privation, and the underlying thing or material.
-In another way, the form and underlying material are the only things that in fact are.
-In still another way, the form and the material are two aspects of one being.
-“From one angle we must say that the sources are two, and from another that they are three” (Phys.
-I.7 190b29–30, my trans.), and from still another, they are one.
-Being has these three respects, in each of which being has a different number because it consists of a different number of sources.
-Being does not just have a single number; it is plural in a plurality of ways.
+Aristotle’s analysis of coming-to-be provides him with multiple forms of ontological multiplicity.
+He distinguishes three elements: a form, its privation, and the underlying thing.
+But he notes that in another way, the pair of form and underlying material are the only things that in fact are: “From one angle we must say that the sources are two, and from another that they are three” (Phys.
+I.7 190b29–30, my trans.).
+In yet another way, these are aspects of a single being..
+A single being does not just have several elements, it also admits of being grasped in several different ways.
+Being does not just have a single type of multiplicity; it is plural in a plurality of ways.

-Upon establishing that being is plural, Aristotle right away argues that this is the way to undo the impasse (aporia) of the ancients, that “nothing comes to be or passes away, because whatever comes to be must do so either out of something which is, or out of something which is not, and neither is possible” (Phys.
-I.8 191a23–30).7 Since Parmenides’s argument against the existence of change was ontological, Aristotle’s argument too must be ontological.
-In his analysis of genesis he revisits the site of Parmenides’s argument for monism.
+Upon establishing this complex plurality, Aristotle right away argues that this conception of being is the way to undo the ancient impasse (aporia) that “nothing comes to be or passes away, because whatever comes to be must do so either out of something which is, or out of something which is not, and neither is possible” (Phys.
+I.8 191a23–30).7 But what is at stake is simultaneously the possibility of change and fundamental ontology: Aristotle claims explicitly that the argument against coming to be is what led Parmenides and Melissus to “deny a plurality of things altogether, and say that there is nothing but ‘what is itself’” (Phys.
+I.8 191a32–34).8 The reason why Parmenides and his successors make the ontological claim that being is simple is that they misunderstand genesis (Phys.
+I.8 191b10, b30–35).9 Since Parmenides’s argument against the existence of change was ontological, Aristotle’s argument too must be ontological.
+This means that his analysis of genesis revisits the site of Parmenides’s argument for monism.
 What he discovers there leads him to a different outcome about being and about change.
-Aristotle claims explicitly that the argument against coming to be is what led Parmenides and Melissus to “deny a plurality of things altogether, and say that there is nothing but ‘what is itself’” (Phys.
-I.8 191a32–34).8 The reason why Parmenides and his successors make the ontological claim that being is simple is that they misunderstand genesis (Phys.
-I.8 191b10, b30–35).
-9 Aristotle’s explicit claim, then, is that the number of being is determined through the analysis of coming-to-be, both for the ancients and in his own account.
-Aristotle thinks the phenomenon of genesis shows whether and how being is plural.
+Aristotle’s explicit claim, then, is that the number of being is determined through the analysis of coming-to-be, both for the ancients and in his own account.
+The phenomenon of genesis shows whether and how being is plural.

 Being and Sources

-Aristotle’s declaration that an inquiry into the number and character of sources is an inquiry into the number and character of being might give us pause.
-We might wonder whether Aristotle could really be doing ontology in the Physics, or wonder whether his account must be limited to sources of change, and therefore not address the fundamental structures of being.
+There are several possible objections to reading Phys.
+I this way.
+The most obvious is the idea that physics and metaphysics study different subjects altogether.
+This leads to the specific claim that “source” in this context means “source of changing things,” rather than “source of being.”